 Projects must be feasible, and the completion of the project must be tangible.
-Projects are considered ineligible if they are not technically, economically, or legally feasible or, if by their nature, they are impractical to execute and extend beyond the District's resources to provide adequate oversight.
-SEPs must (1) reduce emissions or exposure of air pollutants or increase public awareness and (2) must benefit a District priority community.
-District priority communities are the "medium" priority communities and above identified on the Sacramento Metropolitan Utility District (SMUD) Sustainable Communities Resource Map or a designated AB617 community that has been selected under the District's Community Air Protection Program.
+Projects are considered ineligible if they are not technically, economically, or legally feasible or, if, by their nature, they are impractical to execute and extend beyond the District's resources to provide adequate oversight.
+SEPs must: (1) reduce emissions of or exposure to air pollutants or increase public awareness, and (2) benefit a District priority community.
+District priority communities are either communities identified as "medium" priority and above on the Sacramento Metropolitan Utility District (SMUD) Sustainable Communities Resource Map or a designated AB617 community that has been selected under the District's Community Air Protection Program.